 There will be 9 finalists in competition.
 All finalists in the Senior division must sit out one year.
 They also must re-qualify when returning after the one-year absence, and be 21 years old or less.
 The "Grand Champion" of the Senior division is no longer allowed to compete at the State Fair Talent Show.

-The only exception to the one-year absence will be for Sprout division champions who were 12 years old when they won.
-They do not have to sit out a year and are automatically qualified for the next State Fair.
-They will however be competing in the Senior division.
+* The only exception to the one-year absence will be for Sprout Champions who were 12 years old when they won.
+They do not have to sit out a year and are automatically qualified for the next State Fair as a Senior.
 It is highly recommended that they compete at the local level as a Senior to get a feel for the older division.

 All divisions must qualify within the age requirement.
 For example, if you are 21 and don’t qualify before you are 22 you are ineligible, or if you are a Sprout and don’t qualify before you are 12 you will compete in the Senior division.